-American photographer Erich Hartmann was born in Munich and in 1938 moved to Albany, New York with his family.
-In 1941 he enlisted in the US Army and served in England, Belgium and France.
-He moved to New York City in 1946 and worked as a photographer’s assistant and a freelance photographer.
-Hartmann was invited to join Magnum Photos in 1952 and became its President in 1985.
-Throughout his career, he pursued many long-term personal projects, and photographic interpretations with literary echoes, such as ‘Shakespeare’s England’, ‘Joyce’s Dublin’, and ‘Thomas Hardy’s Wessex’.
-In his later years he photographed the remains of the Nazi concentration camps, resulting in the book and exhibition ‘In the Camps’.
+German born photographer Erich Hartmann moved to New York in 1938.
+After serving with the American army in the 1940s, he worked as a photographer’s assistant and freelance photographer.
+Hartmann joined Magnum Photos in 1952 and became its President in 1985.
+Influenced by literature, photographic series include ‘Shakespeare’s England’, ‘Joyce’s Dublin’, and ‘Thomas Hardy’s Wessex’.
+His documentation of the remains of Nazi concentration camps resulted in the book and exhibition ‘In the Camps’.